ALib C++ Library

 2. Records are constant, unchangeable data, and

-3. Access to records is not protected against race conditions in multi-threaded software (and does not need to be, because 1. and 2.).
+3. Access to records is not protected against race conditions in multithreaded software (and does not need to be, because 1. and 2.).

-This is very well in alignment with common string resources that may either reside in the data segment of a software or that are externalized to be maintainable without recompiling the software (translations, core-configuration, etc.).
+This is very well in alignment with common string resources that may either reside in the data segment of a process or that are externalized to be maintainable without recompiling the software (translations, core-configuration, etc.).

 ALib provides module ALib BaseCamp which implements the concept of Externalized String Resources and, as shown in this chapter, both modules go along very well.